TimelessLogs User’s Guide

 It hooks into the standard Logger, compresses logs with zstd or OpenZL

-(~11-14x compression), indexes them in SQLite, and provides querying with
+(~11-14x compression), indexes them in ETS, and provides querying with

 sub-millisecond latency.
 Zero external infrastructure required.